Auraiporn/Projects/README.md

 # Projects

-A collections of mini projects built in Java, JavaScript, Python
+A collections of coding challenges implemented in Java, JavaScript, Python

 Java

+Clock_Angle

+	- Wrote a function that returns the acute angle between two hands of a clock.

 Fibonacci_Sequence

-	- Implemented fibonacci sequence by using different algorithms to analyze the time and space complexity
+	- Implemented fibonacci sequence by using different algorithms to analyze the time and space complexity.

-	- Learned the strategies to optimize the code by making the program more efficient
+	- Learned the strategies to optimize the code by making the program more efficient.

+findMostRepeatedWord

+	- Created a program that determines the most repeated word in a given string.

+	- Designed a method to print out the number of times that the most repeated word appears.

+findVowelsAndConsonants

+	- Created a method that takes a string input and prints out the number of vowels and the number of consonants in the given string input, where vowels are a, e, i, o, u, y.

 GridTraveler